Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Introduction

 In particular, the matrix $F$ is symmetric and is uniquely determined, because the map $\exp: {\rm Sym}(n)\rightarrow {\rm Sym}_+(n)$ is bijective \cite{lang2012fundamentals}.

 To develop the prediction error methods, we formalize three different problems by introducing the Riemannian metric

-for $(\xi_1,\eta_1,\zeta_1), (\xi_2,\eta_2,\zeta_2)\in T_{\Theta} M$.
+for $(\xi_1,\eta_1,\zeta_1), (\xi_2,\eta_2,\zeta_2)\in T_{\Theta} M$, where the metric has also been used for a model reduction problem \cite{sato2018TAC}.
 The first problem is the least-squares problem of minimizing the sum of squared errors on the Riemannian manifold $M$.
-In the second problem, to reduce the search dimension of the first problem, the manifold $M$ is replaced by the quotient set $M/O(n)$ of $M$ under a specific group action of the orthogonal group $O(n)$.
+In the second problem, to reduce the search dimension of the first problem, the manifold $M$ is replaced by a quotient set.
 In the third problem, we replace the ${\rm Sym}_+(n)$ component of $M$ with ${\rm Diag}_+(n)$.
-In Section \ref{Sec2}, we will explain that the three problems are equivalent under the assumption that the initial state $\hat{x}_0$ is equal to zero.